-- "Routers": The displays in this View present message router-level metrics, which reflect configuration settings, total throughput, current status, errors, and value-added calculations that summarize metrics across all of the VPNs. - "Neighbors": The displays in this View present metrics for neighbor message routers and their configuration settings. - "VPNs": The displays in this View present VPN-level metrics. - "Clients": The displays in this View present metrics for all clients of the message router.
-These views can be filtered to limit the displays to clients for a single VPN. - "Bridges": The displays in this View present metrics for a message router bridges.
-These views can be filtered to limit the displays to bridges for a single VPN. - "Endpoints": The displays in this View present metrics for topics and queues on the message router, which can be filtered to limit the displays to topics and queues for a single VPN. - "Capacity Analysis": The displays in this View present current metrics, alert count and severity at the message router level.
+- "Routers": The displays in this View present message router-level metrics, which reflect configuration settings, total throughput, current status, errors, and value-added calculations that summarize metrics across all of the VPNs. - "Neighbors": The displays in this View present a topology and metrics of your message routers, VMRs and servers as well as and their configuration settings. - "VPNs": The displays in this View present VPN-level metrics. - "Clients": The displays in this View present metrics for all clients of the message router.
+These views can be filtered to limit the displays to clients for a single VPN. - "Bridges": The displays in this View present a topology and metrics of your bridges and VPNs.
+These views can be filtered to limit the displays to bridges for a single VPN. - "Endpoints": The displays in this View present metrics for topics and queues on the message router, which can be filtered to limit the displays to topics and queues for a single VPN. - "Capacity": The displays in this View present current metrics, alert count and severity at the message router level.